Fair City Athletic F.C.: Ground

 In February 1885, the club played its Perthshire Cup replay against Pullars Rangers on the latter's ground at the Hillyland skating pond, and the club used it as its home ground for the remainder of the season.
 Given the unsatisfactory drainage on the ground, the club rented its new ground, soon to be called Balhousie Park, just to the north of the Wallace Works, on the Dunkeld Road, from the 1885–86 season.

-The club was forced to move before the 1890–91 season, as the old Balhousie was wanted for building works; the new ground, given the same name, was not as satisfactory, and originally had a cinder pitch.
+The club was forced to move before the 1890–91 season, as the old Balhousie was wanted for building works; the new ground was between the Wallace Works and public baths, and "a few yards" from the old one, so therefore given the same name.
+It was however not as satisfactory, and originally had a cinder pitch.

 City was evicted from Balhousie a second time in November 1898, and used the Perth Academy Former Pupils' ground at South Inch as a temporary venue.
 The club's new ground was held on a 9-year tenancy from a Mr Cunningham at Atholl Bank farm.
 The new ground - called Muirton Bank Park - was ready for use from February 1899.